Rotations - Demo 07

 Demo 07

 We can expand on this knowledge, allowing us to rotate a given vertex, wherever it is, around the origin (0,0).
-This is done by separating the x and y value, rotating each component seperately, and then adding the results together.
+This is done by separating the x and y value, rotating each component separately, and then adding the results together.

 That might not have been fully clear.
 Let me try again.
 The vertex (0.5,0.4) can be separated into two vertices, (0.5,0) and (0,0.4).